oussamaty/aoc2023/README.md

 ## Overview

-Throughout Advent of Code 2023, my focus was on developing optimized solutions, with a notable example being the Day 5 Part 2 problem.
-For this challenge, I employed a top-down approach through range mapping.
-This strategic optimization not only enabled me to achieve correct solutions but also delivered impressive response times, consistently under 1 millisecond, even in Python.
-Though it took considerable effort to iron out all the edge cases, the final result is a source of pride in my approach to problem-solving during this event.
+Throughout Advent of Code 2023, my focus was on having fun and trying to solve the problems in the most brain burning way to maximize my misery.

 ## Getting Started